paul-hammant/tbd/content/vcs-choices/index.md

 [Website](https://www.plasticscm.com/)

 PlasticSCM is a modern DVCS like Git and Mercurial.
 It is compatible with Trunk Based Development and quite self-contained (has integrated code review, etc).
-Plastic is very good with bigger binaries, and comes with an intuitive "Branch Explorer" to see the evolution of branches, view diffs, execute merges, etc.
+Plastic is very good with bigger binaries and comes with an intuitive "Branch Explorer" to see the evolution of branches, view diffs, execute merges, etc.

 It is also the first modern VCS to have semantic merge - it understands